Scientific Name

 How to Grow and Care

 Gasterias are small, shallow-rooted, and relatively slow-growing.
-Therefore, they are often grown in small clusters in wide, shallow dishes.
+Therefore, they are often grown in small clusters in wide, shallow containers.
 Over time, clusters will naturally enlarge as the mother plant sends off small plantlets.
-When the cluster has outgrown its dish, repot into a new wide and shallow dish with fresh potting soil in the spring or early summer.
+When the cluster has outgrown its container, repot into a new wide and shallow container with fresh potting soil in the spring or early summer.
 This is also the time to take offsets for propagation.

-Gasteria can be propagated at repotting time using offsets from the mother plant or leaf cuttings, depending on the species.
+Depending on the species, Gasteria can be propagated at repotting time using offsets from the mother plant or leaf cuttings.

 See more at How to Grow and Care for Gasteria.